samlhk/mls-group-5/README.md

 ---

 ## Last Update
+- **[11/02/2025]** Update instructions of pytorch demo.
+If you encounter a `No disk space` error, try logging into Interactive mode first and installing the environment on the node.
 - **[05/02/2025]** We have uploaded the code template for the first part of the assessment into the `task-1` folder.
 Additionally, we have relocated the `pytorch-demo` to the `resources` directory and have included materials for `gpu-programming` in the same directory.
 The part 1 specification in under the `Assessment` section on Learn.
 ---